canjs/canjs/docs/can-guides/experiment/chat/chat.md

  - Listen to messages created by other users and add them to the list of messages.

-Update the `JavaScript` tab to:
+Update the `JavaScript` panel to:

 - Create a [https://socket.io/] connection (`socket`).
 - Listen for when messages are created, updated, and destroyed, and call the corresponding [can-connect/real-time/real-time] methods.

 @sourceref ./6-real-time/js.js
-@highlight 22-32,only
+@highlight 23-33,only

-When complete, you can open up the same JS&nbsp;Bin in another window, create a message, and it will appear in the first JS&nbsp;Bin’s messages list.
+When complete, you can open up the same CodePen in another window, create a message, and it will appear in the first CodePen’s messages list.

 This step connects to a [https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API WebSocket API] that pushes messages when `Message`s are created, updated or destroyed.
 By calling the